Risk classification in food businesses

 Your food business will be assessed and assigned a risk classification by an Environmental Health Officer as part of your next inspection.

-Risk categories are determined by the following:
+Risk categories are determined by the types of food and the processes used by your business.

 Give feedback about this page.